EquinoxConsumerAffairs Unaccredited Brand

 Like most of the previous reviewers I too was caught out by this scam and feel very stupid.
 I paid by credit card and reported it to them last night.
 They are dealing with this on my behalf as a dispute claim.
 They told me that mine was a familiar story.
 I wonder if the celebrities used in the adverts are aware of the modus operandi of this company.
 Contact your credit card company for help and do not agree to any "deal" the seller offers you as that will compromise the claim that can be made on your behalf by credit card company.
 Hindsight is a wonderful thing!
 At least we can learn from this and not be caught out again.

-Equinox Company Profile
+Equinox Company Information

 - Company Name: